“Pure mathematics is, in its way, the poetry of logical ideas.” – Albert Einstein, German theoretical physicist

 The final activity children are tasked with in everyday Maths lessons is a ‘Spicy’ activity.
 This usually challenges the children to apply their understanding of mathematical concepts to real life situations, where there are often multiple solutions to a problem.
 This is also an opportunity for children to put into practice the British and school values that we promote at Ann Edwards Primary School, e.g. perseverance and resilience.

 We place a big focus on vocabulary here at Ann Edwards Primary School across all subjects.
 Specifically in Maths, it is crucial that the children are exposed to and aware of subject specific vocabulary as this is key to understanding mathematical concepts.
 Children are expected to use their learnt mathematical vocabulary in lessons on a regular basis, particularly when reasoning, both verbally and in written format.
+At the start of each unit, the key vocabulary is stuck in to maths books allowing the children to refer to these during their learning.
+The key vocabulary is then revisited at the start of each lesson and displayed on our working walls.

 Our policy documents are split by year group and maths focus; it outlines and details the strategies for thriving in Maths at Ann Edwards Primary School.
 This document is written according to the National Curriculum 2014 and all of the methods which are included in this document can be found in the appendices of the National Curriculum document, which is available on the education.gov website.